Sclipper/streamer-profile/README.md

 2 - Firebase: Used firebase, because of it build in log in and real time database features.
 Even tho i couldnt finish the database part in time the security and implementation of the firebase features are great.
 3 - MaterialUI: Great UX design library, i prefer MaterialU, because of its clear examples and easy to override CSS and Themes.
 4 - React-Stars: To be fair my plan was to build the start by myself, but when i checked in google this repository has over 4000 weekly downloads and it took me less time to implement it.

+### If i had a little more time:

+1 - Redux: Redux is the greatest tool created for React.
+It allows you to have all the components state in one place, the issue is that Redux usually takes a long time to set up and in this time window i decided to go without.
+Most of the bugs i encountered could have been avoided if i had Redux on my side.

+2 - Real time database comments: My initiall plan was to have the comments in the firebase realtime database, so everyone could see your comments.
+Due to few bumps here and there didn't have time for it.